 Repairs

-Now lockdown restrictions are easing, our engineers will be able to come into your home for repairs if need be.
+Now that restrictions have eased, our engineers will be able to come into your home for repairs if need be.

 Booking an engineer appointment if you're high-risk from Covid-19